improvedk/improve.dk/source/_posts/sql-server-corruption-recovery-when-all-else-fails/sql-server-corruption-recovery-when-all-else-fails.md

 Capture3.png

-Once we have the schema of sys.sysschobjs, we can make RawDatabase parse the actual rows for us, after which we can filter it down to just the user tables, seeing as we don't care about procedures, views, indexes and so forth:</pre>
+Once we have the schema of sys.sysschobjs, we can make RawDatabase parse the actual rows for us, after which we can filter it down to just the user tables, seeing as we don't care about procedures, views, indexes and so forth:

 ```csharp
 var db = new RawDatabase(@"D:\MSSQL Databases\AdventureWorksLT2008R2.mdf");